 Join us, for fun in our outdoor educational space, including our garden and chicken coop.
 Members also learn how to care for and feed our chickens, clean their living space and come up with fun ways to incorporate the eggs into healthy eating.

-Triple Play Leadership Clubs are youth leadership groups in Boys & Girls Clubs that promote physical fitness, service, healthy eating habits and help youth interact positively with peers.
+Triple Play Leadership Clubs are youth leadership groups in Boys & Girls Clubs that promote physical fitness, service, and healthy eating habits while helping youth interact positively with peers.

 Kids in the Kitchen/ENERGY offered by Junior League of Seattle